Does my Child really need to visit as per recommended preventive visits?

 I've heard a lot about fluoride but does my child really needs it ?

-Fluoride is single most effective dental decay prevention strategy to combat that caries cycle happening in your child/your mouth.
-It has a unique property to resist the cavity formation and fight the ongoing decay and possibly reverse it.
-There is a reason it is incorporated in our tooth pastes, tea, water ( some countries) in permissible amount.
-Fluoride varnishes, sticky paint applied by microbrush , is one of the most popular, most effective and most done procedure at our clinic.
-We have large number of families who visits us every 3-6 months only to get this done for their child over the years.
-That’s the commitment they fulfill in order to have a decay free mouth.
+We have a large number of families who visit us every 3-6 months only to get this done for their child over the years.
+That’s the commitment they fulfill in order to have a decay-free mouth.
 Keep in mind that fluoride varnish treatments cannot completely prevent cavities.
 This treatment best helps prevent decay when combined with brushing, flossing regularly, getting regular dental care, and eating a healthy diet.

 I've never heard of Dental Home ?

 Children’s jaws and teeth grow and their smile and face changes over time and they need a familiar place where your child can visit for their oral health needs over the period of time.
 This is what we call a DENTAL HOME.

 By establishing a dental home by age one, a preventive dentistry program can place a child on the path to optimal oral health.

 Most children are seen every three to six months, but some may be seen more frequently if a mouth or tooth injury is being monitored or at a high risk of getting cavities.

 We guide parents by providing them with actionable oral health advice during their regular dental visits so that kids can move from a need-based to a preventive-based approach.